contentful/forma-36/MIGRATION.md

 ## Notification

-API of Notification component was changed slightly, mostly around properties that are now aligned with our code [styleguide](https://github.com/contentful/forma-36/blob/forma-v4/docs/code-style-guide.md).
+The properties of the Notification component API have been aligned with our code [style guide](https://github.com/contentful/forma-36/blob/forma-v4/docs/code-style-guide.md).

 ### How to migrate your Note components